Hiram Keller: Career

 In 1966, Keller attended classes taught by Stella Adler at Lee Strasberg's Actors Studio at Carnegie Hall.
 "I sat in on a lot of classes and I really couldn't get into it.
 It just wasn't my cup of tea," he said.
-He also studied with Stella Adler, but he didn't like the Method acting training she was doing with him.
+He did not adopt Adler's method acting style.
 "If you tell a producer you're a Method actor, he doesn't want to know you ...
 It costs a fortune to work with Method actors.
 It's very tedious, and very long."

-Keller dated actress Monique van Vooren, who got him a job waiting tables at Arthur's nightclub.
-When she invested in the original production of Hair in 1968, she asked producer Michael Butler to put Keller in the cast.
+Keller dated actress Monique van Vooren.
+Initially, he used the stage name Rusty Underkoffer, changing to Hiram Keller.
+When Monique invested in the original production of Hair in 1968, she asked producer Michael Butler to put Keller in the cast.
 Keller was a member of "the tribe, a group of politically active, long-haired hippies of the 'Age of Aquarius' living a bohemian life in New York City and fighting against conscription into the Vietnam War.
-Hiram was the first "nudie" on Broadway, which caused controversy.
+Hiram was the first male "nudie" on Broadway, which caused controversy.

 Keller and his Hair co-star Emmaretta Marks appeared on the cover of the November 1969 issue of After Dark for a special feature on erotica.

 Keller caught the attention of Italian filmmaker Franco Zeffirelli, who gave his picture to Italian director Federico Fellini.
 Fellini invited him to fly out to Rome for an audition and cast him in the role of Ascyltus in his surreal adaptation of the surviving portions of Gaius Petronius's work of fiction Satyricon.
 In describing the character Ascyltus, Keller said: "He's vulgar.
 He lived for his own self-satisfaction.
 He's a product of the time.
 He's me."
 This role boosted Keller's career internationally.
 Fellini's long-time employee and screenwriter Bernardino Zapponi wrote of Keller's representation:"[He] has a very photogenic smile and is full of knowledge as required by his role."